Is milk & other dairy high in vitamin B12?

 Enriched cow’s milk is usually fortified with vitamins A and D. It isn’t fortified with vitamin B12.

-You’ll get more vitamin B12 from your breakfast, only if you prefer cereal fortified with vitamin B12.
+You’ll get more vitamin B12 from your breakfast, but only if you prefer cereal fortified with vitamin B12.

 You’ll find a wide variety of fortified cereal on Amazon.
 Look at the nutrition facts label.
 If cereal contains added vitamin B12, it should be shown on the label.